 Meet Mojo Perry

 Mojo’s first official label release came when he was 23.
 His brainchild, the "Wandering Gypsies", realized modest success with their record, "The Man".
-Having authored hits that are still engaging an ever- expanding audience, "The Man" provided Mojo a foundation for inspiration.
+Having authored songs that are still engaging an ever- expanding audience, "The Man" provided Mojo a foundation for inspiration.
 Setting off on his own path, Mojo resolved to discover the true identity of his music.
 As a session guitarist in Chicago, he thrust himself into the Blues and often found himself backing well-known artists.
-All the while he worked aggressively to refine his Art and experiment with Psychedelic music in the studio and at live performances.
+All the while he worked aggressively to refine his Art and experiment with Psychedelic music in the studio and during live performances.

-In 2011 Mojo Perry published “Absinthe Journeys”, and the album hit a home run!
+By 2011 Mojo Perry published “Absinthe Journeys”, and the album hit a home run!
 The release generated and intensified international recognition for its refined creativity, songwriting, and the distinct vibe that the album offered.

-However, Mojo still considers his music to be "underground."
+Mojo still considers his music to be "underground."
 Quoted in a 2008 interview in the "Underground Times" he stated, "I come from the underground and I will always be a part of the underground.”
 Many call him a revolutionary in the evolution of Blues… a 21st century blues man.